 “Well, we play rock.
 We’ll bring electric guitars tomorrow.
 We figure it is easier to start on acoustic.
 Electric is more exciting.”

-“Will they let us play rock at mass?” a tow-head asks.
+“Will they let us play rock at mass?” the tow-head asks.

 “We played Pink Floyd for Easter Mass at St Patrick’s last year.’